ITSUREN/DSA/NOTES/Binary_Search_Tree.md

     ```

 5.  #### **Search**
-    - To Search an item
+    - To Search an item.
     ```c
     Node *Search(Node *ParentNode, int Key) {
         if (isEmpty(Root)) {